snowplow-archive/snowplow.github.com/_posts/2016-05-17-snowplow-python-analytics-sdk-0.1.0-released.md

 If there are any problems in the input TSV (such as unparseable JSON fields or numeric fields), the `transform` method will throw a `SnowplowEventTransformationException`.
 This exception contains a list of error messages - one for every problematic field in the input.

+For more information, check out the [Python Analytics SDK wiki page] [sdk-docs].

 <h2 id="help">4.
 Getting help</h2>

 If you have any questions or run into any problems, please [raise an issue][issues] or get in touch with us through [the usual channels][talk-to-us].